 - Analyze and criticize different research outlets At the end of the program, residents reconvene for final presentations and discussion.

-The program is useful for public health professionals working for ministries of health, non-governmental organizations, and humanitarian agencies.
-It’s also valuable for those looking for a career in occupational health and safety.
+The programs are targeting professionals working for ministries of health, non-governmental organizations, and humanitarian agencies.
+They are also valuable for those looking for a career in environmental and occupational health.

 Training Delivery Method